 While reporting agencies such as Nielsen & Rentrak/comScore have the information of credit reporting bureaus as well as vast television viewership reports coming from years of diaries & In home reporting units & more, nothing can compare to the tracking and reporting abilities of digital mediums.
 Anyone who has spent some measurable amount of time online can offer an experience of having a product or service that they may have clicked on or searched for, follow them all around the internet.
 This tactic known as “remarketing” or “retargeting” is made possible by the tracking capabilities of digital media.
 If properly set up, pixels can gather information about site visitors, what they looked at, and can even gauge how interested a person may be in the product or service in question.
 This information allows marketers to make more informed, intelligent decisions when developing & implementing their digital strategies.
 Consider this: when you pay for an on-air TV spot, your cost is determined by the number of impressions that television show/time period usually receives, generally based off of information obtained during what used to be a four-month rotation of sweeps periods.
 Four months out of the year, local television stations would run large promotions to help inflate viewership because the viewership recorded during those months would be used to determine what they could charge for on-air spots for the next year.
 In addition, until quite recently in most smaller markets, these reporting agencies relied on a segment of local individuals to keep a written diary of what they were watching when they were watching it.
 Without going into too much detail, you can already clearly see the problematic nature of this data.
 Add into this the knowledge that you are paying for “impressions” in television meaning how many people were watching during that time period, but you have no idea if they got up during the commercial break, fast-forwarded through a recorded broadcast which still can get considered an impression, or took any action such as writing down your name or phone number.
 Overall, it is really more of a guessing game, and an expensive one at that.

 Digital marketing’s power is in this data.
 We can see user behavior on a website in real time.
 We can gauge interest from data reporting time spent browsing, numbers of related pages visited, not to mention specific demographic & interest-level targeting with strategies that can produce more results, more specific results, and results at a fraction of the cost of traditional media.
-This is where alternative strategies can be developed & implemented to piggy-back off of, & potentially undermine a competitor’s large traditional marketing budget at a fraction of the cost.
+Alternative strategies can be developed and implemented at a fraction of the cost to piggyback on, and potentially undermine, a competitor’s large traditional marketing budget.
+According to Gia Janashvili, co-founder of Veli Services, today’s business owners understand the importance of being unique in all aspects of the customer journey, not just marketing.
+According to Mr. Janashvili,there is a high demand for customized solutions to manage both large and small businesses’customer journey, marketing, and revenue.
+Gia Janashvili goes on to say that it’s a common misconception that customized solutions are more expensive.
+On the contrary, by partnering with VeliServices, Janashvili says, companies are able to build on modern, innovative technology that helps them become a successful and competitive business regardless of budget and industry.

 One of the primary purposes of traditional advertising is to garner brand awareness.
 Whether it is a memorable, branded phone number, an outrageous commercial, or a catchy jingle, brand awareness is effective in traditional marketing and media.
 However, there is an “Achilles Heel” frequently ignored in this tactic, and that is digital marketing.